tsackton/taelgarverse/docs/gazetteer/greater-sembara/addermarch/addermarch.md

 Addermarch is a feudal oligarchy, with power centralized in the hands of the Earl's Court, composed of the five hereditary earls of Addermarch, whose claim to power traces back to ancient days.
-The Earl's Court has, in times of danger, elected one of their own, or even an outside, as the commander in chief of the army, and over time this role has been formalized into the High Lord of Addermarch, who serves as a kind of overking, and is allowed to style themselves Defender of the Realm.
+The Earl's Court has, in times of danger, elected one of their own, or even an outsider, as the commander in chief of the army, and over time this role has been formalized into the High Lord of Addermarch, who serves as a kind of overking, and is allowed to style themselves Defender of the Realm.

 Each earl functions as the monarch of a circuit, defined by the villages and towns in their demesne.
 Within this circuit, the Earl is responsible for administering justice and providing for the defense of their territory, and has the right to tax the labor of the land to provide for its upkeep.
 However, generally speaking there is no manorial feudalism in Addermarch.
 Instead, an Earl would typically appoint a knight of their court to serve as the lord of a particular castle or manor.
 However, there is no expectation that this title is inherited, and although there are often significant land holdings which provide rents for castle upkeep, the knights and castellans have no vassalage relationship with the commoners.